 Most often, they only think of going back to college because of the pressure they get either from parents or friends.
 It is rare for such students to change their mind about college education.

 I was ‘unfortunate’ to be such a student.
-I dropped out of University and learned blogging.
 I fell in love with writing that I decided I would never go back to University.
 The University degree was a worthless paper to me.
 I still hold that belief to some extent despite having enrolled back to the University.

 The point I want to make here is that you have to overcome the main reason why you dropped out of school in the first place for you to manage going back.